-IP Spoofing: Enabled/ Disabled

-Enables or disables the IP spoofing option, which configures Content Gateway to establish connections to origin servers with the client IP address instead of the Content Gateway IP address.
-For more information, see IP spoofing, page 77.
+Close Exits the configuration file editor.
+Click Apply before you click Close ; otherwise, all configuration changes are discarded.
+IP Spoofing: Enabled/ Disabled Enables or disables the IP spoofing option, which configures Content Gateway to establish connections to origin servers with the client IP address instead of the Content Gateway IP address.
+For more information, see IP spoofing , page 77.
 WARNING: IP spoofing requires precise control of the routing paths on your network, overriding the normal routing process for traffic running on TCP port 80 and 443.

-Range Based IP Spoofing: Enabled/ Disabled

-Enables or disables the range-based IP spoofing extension.
+Range Based IP Spoofing: Enabled/ Disabled Enables or disables the range-based IP spoofing extension.
 This extension supports the specification of IP addresses and ranges of addresses that are mapped to specified IP addresses for spoofing.
 Many groups can be specified.
 However, use this feature judiciously because list traversal adds overhead to every connection request.
 The larger the list, the more overhead.
 The list is traversed in order (as displayed).
 The first match is applied.
 Clients that don't match a grouping are spoofed with their own IP address (basic IP spoofing).

-For more information, see IP spoofing, page 77.

-Range Based IP Spoofing: Address table

-In the Client IP Addresses field, enter a comma separated list of individual IP addresses and/or IP address ranges.
+For more information, see IP spoofing , page 77.
+Range Based IP Spoofing: Address table In the Client IP Addresses field, enter a comma separated list of individual IP addresses and/or IP address ranges.
 Do not use spaces.

-You can use:

-- A simple IP address, such as 123.45.67.8 - CIDR (Classless Inter-Domain Routing) format, such as 1.1.1.0/24. - A range separated by a dash, such as 1.1.1.1-2.2.2.2 - Any combination of the above, separated by commas, such as:

-In the Specified IP Address field, enter the IP address to use with matching clients.
+You can use: • A simple IP address, such as 123.45.67.8 • CIDR (Classless Inter-Domain Routing) format, such as 1.1.1.0/24. • A range separated by a dash, such as 1.1.1.1-2.2.2.2 Any combination of the above, separated by commas, such as: 1.1.1.0/24,25.25.25.25,123.1.23.1-123.1.23.123 A maximum of 64 IPv4 addresses or 32 IPv4 address ranges.
+In the Spoofed IP Address field, enter the IP address to use with matching clients.
 This is the spoofed IP address.

-To add a row to the table, click Add Row.
+To add a row to the table, click Add Row .
 To remove a row from the table, delete the contents of the cells.
-When you click Apply the empty row(s) is removed

-The table always has a minimum of 5 rows.
+When you click Apply the empty row(s) is removed The table always has a minimum of 5 rows.
 Restart Content Gateway to put changes into effect.